sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-shell-setupdisplaydpi.md

 The `DPI` setting specifies what size to show text and other items on the desktop.
 This does not affect the Start screen.

 **Important**
-This setting has been deprecated in Windows® 8.1.
+This setting has been deprecated in Windows 8.1.
 The information about this deprecated setting is provided for reference only.
-The setting continues to exist for Windows 8 and Windows® 7.
+The setting continues to exist for Windows 8 and Windows 7.

-We recommend that you use the automatic DPI configuration in Windows 8 and Windows® 7 to calculate an appropriate size.
+We recommend that you use the automatic DPI configuration in Windows 8 and Windows 7 to calculate an appropriate size.
 To do this, leave the `DPI` value empty.

 **Note**
 If you manually set `DPI`:

--   Choose a supported Windows® DPI value that is close to the *physical DPI*.
+-   Choose a supported Windows DPI value that is close to the *physical DPI*.

     The *physical DPI* of a display is the measurement of the dots per inch that display is capable of.
 For example, for a display with a native resolution of 1440 x 900 pixels, and a physical display size of 14.4 inches x 9 inches, the physical DPI is 100 (1440 horizontal pixels ÷ 14.4 horizontal inches = 100 DPI).